rust-lang-cn/book-cn/english/src/ch17-03-oo-design-patterns.md

 We add the `approve` method to the `State` trait and add a new struct that implements `State`, the `Published` state.

-Similar to `request_review`, if we call the `approve` method on a `Draft`, it will have no effect because it will return `self`.
+Similar to the way `request_review` on `PendingReview` works, if we call the `approve` method on a `Draft`, it will have no effect because `approve` will return `self`.
 When we call `approve` on `PendingReview`, it returns a new, boxed instance of the `Published` struct.
 The `Published` struct implements the `State` trait, and for both the `request_review` method and the `approve` method, it returns itself, because the post should stay in the `Published` state in those cases.

-Now we need to update the `content` method on `Post`: if the state is `Published`, we want to return the value in the post’s `content` field;
-otherwise, we want to return an empty string slice, as shown in Listing 17-17:
+Now we need to update the `content` method on `Post`.
+We want the value returned from `content` to depend on the current state of the `Post`, so we're going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 17-17:

 <span class="filename">Filename: src/lib.rs</span>